 Progesterone is an endogenous hormone that’s responsible for the regulation of your menstrual cycle and reproduction.
 However, it also has other important functions.
 It helps to: balance out estrogen (female sex hormone); maintain uterine lining; and prevent the over-secretion of prolactin (hormone released by pituitary) (18).

-Women produce progesterone in their ovaries and adrenal glands during their reproductive years, but after menopause they rely on their adrenal glands to produce it.
-The ability of your body to produce this hormone declines with age, which is one reason why older women often experience more adverse symptoms when trying to conceive or going through menopause (20).
+Women produce progesterone in their ovaries and adrenal glands during their reproductive years, but after menopause, they rely on their adrenal glands to produce it.
+The ability of your body to produce this hormone declines with age, which may be one reason why women experience changes when going through menopause (20).

 What Is The Relationship Between Hormones And Weight?

-A healthy balance between all of the hormones released into your body is the key to maintaining a healthy weight.
+A healthy balance between all of the hormones in your body is the key to maintaining a healthy weight.
 The two main female reproductive hormones – estrogen and progesterone – have a symbiotic relationship that directly impacts your weight.

-Studies indicate that high estrogen levels can lead to significant fat accumulation in women by stimulating appetite and slowing down metabolism.
+Studies indicate that abnormally high estrogen levels can lead to significant fat accumulation in women by stimulating appetite and slowing down metabolism.
 However, this isn’t to say that all estrogen is bad.
-In small amounts, it actually helps maintain a woman’s lean mass.
+In proper amounts, it actually helps maintain a woman’s lean mass.

 On the other hand, progesterone has the opposite effect.
-It helps to combat estrogen-related weight gain by stimulating your body’s ability to burn fat and act as a natural diuretic (a substance that promotes the production of urine) (15).
+It helps to combat estrogen-related weight gain when the two hormones are appropriately balanced (15).

 When You Have Healthy Progesterone Levels

 Has Anti-Inflammatory Effect